Pylons/pyramid/docs/narr/views.rst

 	Usually, view callables are defined to accept only a single argument:
 	``request``.
 However, view callables may alternately be defined as classes, functions, or any callable that accept *two* positional
-	arguments: a :term:`context` as the first argument and a :term:`request` as the second argument.
+	arguments: a :term:`context` resource as the first argument and a :term:`request` as the second argument.

 	The :term:`context` and :term:`request` arguments passed to a view